 There’s an advantage to starting a business without first working for someone else.
 You don’t have to practice shifting your thoughts from being a worker to being the boss.
 However, there’s also a disadvantage.
 The funds to start a business are often found through saving a portion of your payroll check.

 You also have access to various types of personalities, some you prefer and others you don’t.
-From that, you get a sense for the type of people you wish to call clients.
+From that, you get a sense for the type of people you want as clients.

 Three key steps

-What are actions you can take now if you plan to transition to self employment or have already done so and believe you’re still thinking like an employee?
+What actions can you take now if you plan to transition to self employment or have already done so and believe you’re still thinking like an employee?

 1. Evaluate your daily tasks.

-What’s in the administrative category, and which ones grow your business?
+What on your list is in the administrative category, and which goals grow your business?
 Ninety percent of my day focuses on marketing through speaking, writing, and training.
 The other 10 percent is for general office upkeep.
-That’s a huge change from the 90 percent office, 10 percent marketing that once occurred.
+That’s a huge change from the 90 percent office, 10 percent marketing that once ruled my day.

 2. Plan your day by the hour.